chuckyee/chuckyee.github.io/_posts/2022-10-31-legendre-transform.md

 > Aside: not everyone defines the Legendre transform this way, so pay attention
 > to minus sign conventions in the literature.

-One other property to note is that if they were phyiscal quantities, the Legendre transform $$G$$ must have the same units as $$F$$.
+One other property to note is that if they were physical quantities, the Legendre transform $$G$$ must have the same units as $$F$$.
 For example, if
 $$F$$ had units of energy, then $$G$$ must also be a measure of energy.
-Likewise, the product $$p x$$ must also have units of energy.
+Likewise, the product $$p\,x$$ must also have units of energy.
 [How does this relate to $$p$$ and $$x$$ being conjugate variables?
 What's the definition of a conjugate variable and what physical process do they represent?]